eluzix/claritus-website/content/_index.md

 ##Cover financials

-coverFinancialsTitle: Covers more than 17,000 financial institutions
+coverFinancialsTitle: Covers More Than 17,000 Financial Institutions

 coverFinancialsText: Claritus supports more than 17,000 global financial institutions, brokerages, and other financial organizations to provide automatic and up-to-date data.

 ##Benchmark

-benchmarkTitle: Benchmark yourself against others
+benchmarkTitle: Benchmark Yourself Against Others

 benchmarkText: Use our comparison feature to see how your allocation compares to other investors similar to you.
 Share insights, investing ideas and strategies every day.

 ##Feedbacks
-feedbackTitle: What customers are saying
+feedbackTitle: What Customers are Saying

 feedbacks:
 - feedbackText: Fantastic!
 The app is really well designed, loads very fast and I really appreciate the subtle details that have been included.
 I'm very happy to have found it.